 The Fitness Board recognizes that law students sometimes have financial problems associated with the expense of law school, or with ongoing family obligations.
 The Board also recognizes that mishandling of client funds is a frequent and serious cause for professional discipline.
 Admission to the bar does not require a perfect credit record.
 The Board is interested in whether applicants have dealt honestly and responsibly with their creditors, and whether they are doing so at the time of application.
 Responsible dealings generally include but are not limited to keeping in contact with the creditor, making payment arrangements, and meeting the terms of those arrangements.
-Defaulted student loans and failure to make child support payments are of particular concern to the Board and may well lead to denial of admission if not resolved at the time of application or soon thereafter.Back to FAQ
+Defaulted student loans and failure to make child support payments are of particular concern to the Board and may well lead to denial of admission if not resolved at the time of application or soon thereafter.Back to TOP

 WHAT IS THE MOST COMMON REASON FOR DENIAL OF A BAR APPLICANT?

 A pattern of dishonesty in dealings with employers, schools, and authorities, including the Office of Bar Admissions, is the most frequent reason for denial of bar applicants.
 Giving false information on the application or failing to be entirely forthcoming and completely candid in the application process is a serious error that will have negative consequences for an applicant.
 The failure to be fully responsive to application questions, or any other lack of candor in an application, involves sworn statements made to an agency of the Supreme Court itself.
 Because such dishonesty is both current and ongoing, the applicant to whom it might be charged will have a difficult time showing that rehabilitation, which requires more than contrition, has occurred and will be sustained.Back to TOP